Skip to main contentSkip to main content

 Cloud Patterns

-AWS and other “hyper-scale” cloud providers have a distinct advantage in reliability for a number of reasons.
-One key reason is that AWS runs a large number of data centers, which means that they can gather data and insights about the failure of their systems that would not be feasible for most organizations with only one or a handful of data centers.
-While specific numbers are not clear regarding the number of data centers, AWS claims to have 99 "availability zones" in over 31 "regions" (at the time of writing).
+and other “hyper-scale” cloud providers have a distinct advantage in reliability for a number of reasons.
+One key reason is that runs a large number of data centers, which means that they can gather data and insights about the failure of their systems that would not be feasible for most organizations with only one or a handful of data centers.
+While specific numbers are not clear regarding the number of data centers, claims to have 99 "availability zones" in over 31 "regions" (opens in new tab) (at the time of writing).

 Let's unpack what that means: